OpenFTC/OpenRC_2017-18/.github/CONTRIBUTING.md

 Enhancements should be broadly applicable to a large majority of teams, should not force teams to change their workflow, and should provide real value to the mission of FIRST as it relates to engaging youth in engineering activities.

+Other enhancements will also likely be accepted, as long as they still do not force teams to change their workflow.
+Changes made in the OpenFTC SDK should allow teams to move from the official SDK to OpenFTC-app with no code changes required.

-The best way to get momentum behind new features is to post a description of your idea in the forums.
-Build community support for it.
-The FTC Technology Team monitors the forums.
-We'll hear you and if there's a large enough call for the feature it's very likely to get put on the list for a future release.
+To request a new feature, you can open an issue on this repository.
+You may want to discuss your ideas on the unofficial Discord server or the FTC forums, and they may even be added to the official SDK.
+If there's a large enough call for the feature, it's very likely to be added to the list for a future release.

+Don't be afraid to build out a feature yourself!
+To merge it into the OpenFTC SDK, just open a pull request and we'll discuss any modifications that need to be made.